LoyolaChicagoCS/gradhandbook/source/regulations.rst

    reporting or work you do to tie the internship to the instructor's course.

+.. index:: variable credit courses
+.. _variable_credit_courses:

-Variable Hour Courses
+Variable Credit Courses
 -----------------------------------------------------------

-Comp 490 and 499 are for 1-6 units.
-Up to 6 units total can be counted toward graduation, counting all the times you register for these two courses.
-In practice that means 3 or 6 units since all other courses are 3 units.
-You do not need to take a multiple of three units at a time.
-What matters is the total when it is time to graduate.
+Comp 490 and 499 are for 1-6 credits.
+Up to 6 credits total can be counted toward graduation, counting all the times you register for these two courses.
+In practice that means 3 or 6 credits since all other courses are 3 credits.
+You do not need to take a multiple of three credits at a time.
+What matters is the total, when it is time to graduate.

+.. old ??
-International students on F-1 visas:  This is particularly useful for you, who need to be registered for off-campus internships and who need 8 units, not 9, to be considered full time in fall and spring.
+    International students on F-1 visas:  This is particularly useful for you, who need to be registered for off-campus internships and who need 8 credits, not 9, to be considered full time in fall and spring.
 Examples:
      You can do a 1-credit internship/CPT in the summer and do a 2-credit independent study in another semester.
 If you want to extend your work time at the end of your studies and would normally graduate in the spring, you could do two 2-credit independent studies earlier, leaving 2 credits needed in the final summer and do a 1 credit CPT in first summer session, so you can start summer work as soon as possible in the summer, and do another 1 credit CPT in the second summer session, delaying completion, so post-graduation OPT does not need to start until after the second summer session.

-Some F-1 students also do a unit of CPT beyond the 30 credits needed for graduation, so they are eligible to work.
+.. index:: CSIS courses
+   Business School
+   GSB
+   quarter courses
+   Winter Quarter
+   Changing CSIS courses

+.. _CSIS_courses:

 CSIS Courses
 -----------------------------------------------------------